Saspian/volunteerRegister-backend/README.md

 ## Online-voting-backend
-This is the backend of [online-voting site](https://github.com/Saspian/online-voting)  This server runs on localost at port 3001, i.e. http://localhost:3001 For database it uses MonogDB Atlas, an online MonogoDB Solutions.
+This server runs on localost at port 3001, i.e. http://localhost:3001 For database it uses MonogDB Atlas, an online MonogoDB Solutions.

 ## Available Scripts